Automating Word by Using Extended Objects

 There are several host controls for Word that help you create, organize, and automate documents.
 Most of their functionality involves importing, presenting, and protecting data.
 These host controls provide events and data-binding capabilities that their counterparts in the native Word object model do not have.

 In document-level projects, you can add any host control to your document at design time, or you can add content controls and bookmark controls at run time.
-In application-level projects, you can add content controls and bookmark controls to any open document at run time.
+In VSTO Add-in projects, you can add content controls and bookmark controls to any open document at run time.

 For more information about the host controls you can use in Word projects, see the following topics: